YukiyamaShizuka/SPONSOR/Dreaming_Lab_Configuration_Known_and_Exploratory_Objectives.md

 # Dreaming Configuration: Full Development and Validation Plan

+> **Execution Commitment Statement:**
+> The earlier full sponsorship can be secured, the earlier I can enter full-cycle, dedicated development.
+> All architectural models, development pathways, system control logics, and semantic verification designs have been fully prepared.
+> Once hardware resource availability is no longer a constraint, I am fully prepared — both technically and cognitively — to immediately begin focused execution, iterating directly through each validation stage with maximum long-cycle stability.

+---

 This document outlines in full technical depth the sequential phases, verification stages, architectural logic, and compute utilization objectives that the Dreaming hardware configuration is intended to support.
 The plan aims to guide the development, testing, and eventual stabilization of an entirely new deterministic semantic execution architecture spanning Signal, SapClarify, and Tree.

 ---